manureno/terraform-cheat-sheet/readme.md

 ```
 terraform workspace select WORKSPACE_NAME
 ```
+* Workspaces are stored in the terraform.tfstate.d directory
 ## Backends
-Backend is where Terraform store the state file
+Backend is where Terraform store the state file.
-A single backend should be used by a Terraform config, it is configure as part of the "terraform init" phase.
+A single backend should be used by a Terraform config, it is configured as part of the "terraform init" phase.
 A backend block cannot refer to Environment or Input variables, instead they can be configured through -backend-config option:
 ```
 terraform init -backend-config="KEY=VALUE"